Our Approach

 Terner Labs Founded

-Terner Labs was founded as an independent 501c3 to complement the work of the Terner Center.
-The founding focus was to grow the Housing Venture Lab program, which became a part of the nonprofit, and to launch aligned initiatives to scale technology and construction innovation to address the toughest housing challenges.
+Terner Labs was founded as an independent 501c3 to house the Housing Venture Lab program and to launch aligned initiatives to scale technology and construction innovation to address significant housing challenges.

 2022